HiosakiBr/anonIgViewerBot/readme.md

 ### Use on local machine

-to do this you must change in the file *instagra,py* on line 39 how the browser should be started, then change this:
+to do this you must change in the file *instagram.py* on line 39 how the browser should be started, then change this:

 ```python
 39: driver = Browser.deploy()